openSUSE/obs-scm-bridge/README.md

    they do not belong to the git repository
     auto extending .gitignore? (esp. when downloading asset files?)

- * make cpio generation bit identical (avoid mtime from clone)
+ * make cpio generation bit identical (avoiding mtime from clone)